 At a Glance

-- Tasks: Join our team to provide essential administrative support in cancer services.
+- Tasks: Join our cancer services team and provide essential administrative support.

 - Company: Be part of University Hospitals Tees, dedicated to exceptional patient care.

-- Benefits: Enjoy a supportive workplace with health initiatives and professional development opportunities.
+- Benefits: Enjoy a supportive workplace with health initiatives and personal development opportunities.

 - Why this job: Make a real impact in healthcare while growing your skills in a dynamic environment.